-U.S. Department of Transportation September 10, 2014 Page Two will operate, it becomes clear that the Puma can operate safely in the National Airspace System ("NAS"), without posing a threat to national security, by operating in accordance with the requirements discussed herein.
+U.S. Department of Transportation September 24, 2014 Page Two acceptance for use by the US Military.3 The Puma has an unparalleled safety record based on this experience.
+When its experience is considered in tandem with the remote and rural areas in which it will operate, it becomes clear that the Puma can operate safely in the National Airspace System ("NAS"), without posing a threat to national security, by operating in accordance with the requirements discussed herein.

-The Puma's capabilities, along with AV's experience to date, make it ideally suited to conduct commercial operations such as agriculture, aerial surveying, and patrolling in remote areas (i.e. non-congested or non-populated areas, private or controlled-access property) under Class E or Class G airspace and within Visual Line of Sight ("VLOS").
+The Puma's capabilities, along with AV's experience to date, make it ideally suited to conduct commercial operations such as agriculture, aerial surveying, and patrolling in remote areas (i.e. non-congested or sparsely populated areas, private or controlled-access property) under Class E or Class G airspace and within Visual Line of Sight ("VLOS").
+Some Class D airspace may be used on a case-by-case basis and would be further defined during the COA process.
 Use of the Puma reduces the need to operate manned aircraft, decreasing the risk to the pilot, crew, and those on the ground as the Puma is carried to the site and not flown there with a load of flammable fuel.